 The closest and most popular towns for visiting the Smokies are Gatlinburg and Pigeon Forge.
 Both of these towns offer PLENTY of accommodations, dining, and entertainment!

 Below is a listing of hotels I recommend in the Smoky Mountains with kids.
-However, these are not your only option.
+However, these are not your only options.
 Cabins are another popular place to stay in the Smoky Mountains.

 Greystone Lodge On the River